alfons/PinyinStrictSort/readme.md

 ## Description:

-This project implements sorting Pīnyīn words into strict alphabetical order, initially inspired by by John DeFrancis in ABC Chinese-English Dictionary, Page xiii, Reader’s Guide, I. Arrangement of Entries.

-However, PinyinAbcSort is much more straightforward, and stricter.
-The sorting algorithm
+Sort Chinese (Hànyǔ) Pīnyīn words into strict alphabetical order.

-1. compares words letter by letter, not syllable by syllable.
+1. Compare words letter by letter, not syllable by syllable.
-2. respects diacritics (tone marks) as part of the letter, not merely as tiebreaker.
+2. Respect diacritics (tone marks) as part of the letter, not merely as tiebreaker.

 This approach reflects the fact that Hànyǔ Pīnyīn is written using the Latin